Dzaleka-Connect/dzaleka-connect/blog/index.md

     - name: 'twitter:title'
       value: Blog
     - name: 'twitter:description'
-      value: This is the blog page
+      value: >-
+        Tips and advice to grow your career and in life.
+This is the Dzaleka Connect Blog.
     - name: 'twitter:image'
       value: images/12.jpg
       relativeUrl: true